devanshiverma123/email_backup_dropbox/README.md

 # Objectives
+This project is to automate the process of downloading all the important attachments from Gmail and creating a back-up of them on DropBox after a specific time interval.
+It has various use cases.
+For small organisations that are hiring, all the resumes can be safely stored on the local systems making sure that not even one resume is left out.
+I plan to add customised features where the resumes can be shortlisted according to the job roles.
 The objective of the project is to monitor a user's email account every ten minutes for new emails.
 If there are new emails, they should be marked read and all the attachments should be downloaded in the local system.

-After the attachements are downloaded on the local system, they should be automatically uploaded to the user's dropbox account as well.
+After the attachements are downloaded on the local system, they should be automatically uploaded to the user's dropbox account as well in order to create a back-up.

 # Steps for Execution
 ### Step 1 - Enable the Gmail API